 Like any other country, working in Saudi Arabia has its share of advantages and disadvantages.
-While we often hear stories of employer abuse, escaping domestic workers and scorching temperatures that don’t seem appealing to workers, let’s look deeper beyond these and understand better what Saudi Arabia has to offer.
+While we often hear stories of employer abuse, escaping domestic workers, and scorching temperatures that don’t seem appealing to workers, let’s look deeper beyond these and understand better what Saudi Arabia has to offer.

-1. Sense of Accomplishment
+Sense of Accomplishment

-Saudi Arabia’s wage protocols is quite famous to Foreign workers especially to Filipinos because the salary is tax-free and there are a lot of other benefits as well, for instance; holidays are paid, employees get housing and transportation allowance, and sometimes, other companies even pay for your plane ticket home or wherever you desire to go once a year.
+Saudi Arabia’s wage protocols are quite famous to Foreign workers especially to Filipinos because the salary is tax-free and there are a lot of other benefits as well, for instance; holidays are paid, employees get housing and transportation allowance, and sometimes, other companies even pay for your plane ticket home or wherever you desire to go once a year.
 Take note that is a round-trip airfare.

 Since Saudi Arabia offers different kinds of work, the skills that will be acquired from working in this country are already a huge edge to the resume.